-Activities are free for everyone to enjoy, but only participants on track to attend Tacoma Public Schools district are eligible for prizes.
+Activities are free for everyone to enjoy, but only participants who will attend Tacoma Public Schools district are eligible for prizes.

 What do I do if my child rips the book?

-We understand that accidents happen, and they can be great learning opportunities to introduce your child to the idea of finite resources or how we need to be gentle with special objects.
-Please do your best to repair the page and leave a note about it for your librarian.
-If the ripping behavior does not stop, one solution is to redirect your child to something that is okay to pull apart – scrap paper or LEGO blocks for instance.
+We understand that accidents happen, and they can be great learning opportunities to introduce your child to the idea that we need to be gentle with special objects.
+Please do your best to repair the page or leave a note about it for your librarian.
+If the ripping behavior does not stop, one solution is to redirect your child to something that is okay to pull apart – scrap paper, play dough, or LEGO blocks for instance.
 If you can afford to donate something towards the replacement of the book, please contact Risa Hess at 253-571-4989.

 How do I volunteer?